-16. If a member of University staff visits a student on placement, will they have been DBS-checked?
+16. If a member of university staff visits a student on placement, will they have been DBS-checked?

 This will depend on the job role of the member of staff in question: the University can only request a DBS check for a position that is legally eligible; it is an offence to do otherwise.
-Institute of Education staff who regularly visit schools as part of their role will be DBS-checked, and can be asked to produce their DBS certificate if the school requires this.
-At the time of writing, the University is looking at the possibility of incorporating the details of staff DBS checks into the Placement Unit database, along with student DBS check details.
-If this can be achieved, the details of the member of staff's DBS check will be included in the email communication from the Placement Unit.
+Institute of Education staff who regularly visit schools as part of their role will be DBS-checked and can be asked to produce their DBS certificate if the school requires this.